-Corequisite: RTT 121.
+Corequisites: RTT 121, RTT 131

-Neonatal and Pediatric Respiratory Care • 2 credits
+Neonatal and Pediatric Respiratory Care • 3 credits

-This course of study dealing with the delivery of respiratory care to infants and children.
-This course is designed to assist the student in developing those skills necessary for the safe and effective practice of neonatal and pediatric respiratory care in both critical care and non-critical care settings.
-Special emphasis will be given to the pathophysiological basis of cardiopulmonary dysfunction in newborns and children, and the development of comprehensive respiratory care plans which apply both the student's knowledge of neonatal and pediatric cardiopulmonary dysfunction and his/her ability to specify desired therapeutic outcomes and their corresponding modes of treatment.
-The course consists solely of classroom (didactic) instruction, with clinical instruction and application occurring during Clinical Practicum II (RTT 232) when the student completes a one-week clinical rotation at Geisinger Medical Center in Danville.
+This course is designed to assist the student in developing those skills necessary for the safe and effective practice of neonatal and pediatric respiratory care.
+Special emphasis will be given to the pathophysiological basis of cardiopulmonary dysfunction in newborns and children, and the development of comprehensive respiratory care plans consisting of evidence-based interventions, patient assessments, and therapeutic outcome adjustments.
+The course consists of classroom (didactic) instruction, with a clinical practicum rotation during Clinical Practicum II.
 As with all courses in the Respiratory Therapy Program, emphasis will be placed upon utilizing classroom knowledge and skills as the basis for developing clinical expertise.

-Prerequisite: RTT 131.
+Prerequisite: RTT 131